MajorosErik/data-analytics-portfolio/README.md

 ## Projects in this portfolio

 ### Ecommerce Data Cleaning (Python)
-- Takes raw messy ecommerce events.
+- Takes multi-million row count messy ecommerce events.
 - Cleans and standardizes the data so it is usable for analysis.
 - Fixes missing values, broken timestamps, and inconsistent product information.
 - Produces clean, analysis-ready CSV files.